 Cartier Tank Overview

-Cartier introduced the Tank in 1917, drawing inspiration from the Renault FT military tank.
-Louis Cartier translated that geometric silhouette into one of the most enduring watch designs ever made.
+Cartier introduced the Tank in 1917, drawing on the aerial silhouette of the Renault FT military tank.
+Louis Cartier turned that geometric shape into one of the most enduring watch designs ever made.
 Over a century later, almost nothing has changed.

 The rectangular case is instantly recognizable.
-The dial is a template for dress watch design: Roman numerals, cream or white face, blued steel sword hands, domed cabochon crown.
+The dial is a template for dress watch design: Roman numerals, a cream or white face, blued steel sword hands, and a domed cabochon crown.
 Andy Warhol wore one daily.
 Princess Diana, Jackie Kennedy, and Michelle Obama all chose the Tank.
-No watch carries quite the same effortless elegance.

 - Tank Louis Cartier